jmlinds/jmlinds.github.io/Research/index.md

 Foundation and led by PIs at
 Columbia University, the University of Alaska Fairbanks, the Native Village of Kotzebue, and Farthest North Films.
-The research questions for Ikaa&#289;vik Sikukun were co-developed with an Indigenous Elder Advisory Council of four local Inupiaq elders, and their collaboration has been a key component throughout the project.
+The research questions for Ikaa&#289;vik Sikukun were co-developed with an Indigenous Elder Advisory Council of four local Inupiaq Elders, and their collaboration has been a key component throughout the project.
 The ringed seal piece of this project uses a combination of on-ice data collection and aerial surveys from unmanned aerial vehicles (UAVs).
-For more information about Ikaa&#289;vik Sikukun, visit the <a href="https://www.ikaagviksikukun.org/">Ikaa&#289;vik Sikukun</a> and check out the <a href="https://www.youtube.com/watch?v=_5CHF0pin-Q&list=PLM4Od3HF5F4UOfBvGKSlzZR2UontfLZePseries">series of short films</a> produced by filmmaker and co-PI Sarah Betcher of Farthest North
+For more information about Ikaa&#289;vik Sikukun, visit the <a href="https://www.ikaagviksikukun.org/">Ikaa&#289;vik Sikukun website</a> and check out the <a href="https://www.youtube.com/watch?v=_5CHF0pin-Q&list=PLM4Od3HF5F4UOfBvGKSlzZR2UontfLZePseries">series of short films</a> produced by filmmaker and co-PI Sarah Betcher of Farthest North
 Films.
 To watch Sarah's 10-minute short film about Ikaa&#289;vik Sikukun's seal research (for both *natchiq* and *ugruk*, I&ntilde;upiaq for bearded seals), click below:
 <!---
 [![Seal Research](https://www.youtube.com/watch?v=fQd2xRds9po&t/mqdefault.jpg)](https://www.youtube.com/watch?v=fQd2xRds9po&t) --->